TonkomoLLC/multiRegionReactingFoam/README.md

 Notes
 1. OpenFOAM-v1706 solver also compiles with OpenFOAM-v1712
-2. OpenFOAM-v1806 solver also compiles with OpenFOAM-v1906
+2. OpenFOAM-v1806 solver also compiles with OpenFOAM-v1812, 1906, 1912, 2006, 2012, and 2106.
+The steady state solver may not work with latter versions of ESI's OpenFOAM fork.
-3. Release includes transient and steady state solvers (multiRegionReactingFoam and multiRegionSimpleReactingFoam)
+3. Releases for OpenFOAM-4 and OpenFOAM-5 includes transient and steady state solvers (multiRegionReactingFoam and multiRegionSimpleReactingFoam).
+The steady state solvers are not included in releases for later versions of OpenFOAM.
 4. Unsteady state solver benchmarked against DETCHEM, FLUENT and reactingFoam.
 5. The main difference with chtMultiRegionReactingFoam is the form of PEqn.H.
 PEqn in chtMultiRegionReactingFoam is based on PEqn from chtMultiRegionFoam, while PEqn in multiRegionReactingFoam is based on reactingFoam.
 One may find